-There are plenty of quiet, peaceful rooms around our care homes, built for relaxation.
+Our nurses include those who specialise in dementia and our homes include quiet, peaceful rooms around our care homes, built for relaxation.
 These areas are guaranteed to obtain minimal unwelcome stimuli so residents living with dementia can remain safe and undisturbed during their tranquil moments.

-Our Homemakers don’t just provide care – they provide companionship.
+Our person centred approach means we can guarantee a consistent care experience for people living with dementia.Our Homemakers don’t just provide care – they provide companionship.
 Our person centred care approach revolves around acknowledging individuality, and listening to our residents’ concerns.

 The training we give to our staff helps them understand what living with dementia is like, for residents and their relatives too.
 Our Homemakers are attentive and empathetic to relatives, and they stay aware of the constantly changing emotions that come with caring for a loved one who lives with dementia.